TerrySimBar/credit-risk-classification/README.md

 #### Original Data
 1. **Set up dependencies and read/preview the data**

-The data for this project is read from the `lending_data.csv` file and previewed.
+     The data is read from the `lending_data.csv` file and previewed.

 2. **Separate the data into labels and features**
 Set the `loan_status` column as the target (y) and all other columns as features (X).